zookzook/elixir-mongodb-driver/README.md

 ### Connection pooling

-By default mongodb will start a single connection, but it also supports pooling with the `:pool` option.
-For poolboy add the `pool: DBConnection.Poolboy` option to `Mongo.start_link` and to all function calls in `Mongo` using the pool.
+By default mongodb will start a single connection, but it also supports pooling with the `:pool_size` option.
+For 3 connections add the `pool_size: 3` option to `Mongo.start_link` and to all function calls in `Mongo` using the pool.

 ```elixir
 # Starts an unpooled connection